-Are Personal Savings an Asset In Divorce?
+Are Personal Savings Accounts Classed as Assets In Divorce?

 Financial settlements are essential in divorce.
 It outlines exactly what you plan to do with your assets, including savings following the divorce and provides a clean break ensuring neither couple can make future claims against one another’s future assets.